Vadstena/deep-learning-proj/README.md

 more details can be found in the [project statement](HW1/hw1_description.pdf).

-Homework 2 also involved image classification, however, using convolutional neural networks instead.
+Homework 2 also involves image classification, however, using convolutional neural networks instead.
 As well as Automatic Speech Recognition (incomplete).
 Homework details found in the respective [project statement](HW2/hw2_description.pdf).